US Standard Light Rail Vehicle: Contracts awarded

 In late 1974, the first new SLRV was operated on a short test track at the Boeing plant.
-The first demonstrator model was produced in 1975 and was intended to be an early Muni car, and ran tests in Boston for 11 weeks.
-Three cars (two in the Muni configuration, and one in the MBTA configuration) were shipped to the Transportation Test Center in Pueblo, Colorado in fall 1975 under a contract awarded to Boeing Vertol for engineering testing.
+The first demonstrator model was produced in 1975 and was intended to be an early Muni car, and it was used for testing in Boston for eleven weeks.
+Three cars (two in the Muni configuration and one in the MBTA configuration) were shipped to the Transportation Test Center in Pueblo, Colorado in fall 1975 under a contract awarded to Boeing Vertol for engineering testing.
 MBTA received its first car for testing in September 1976, two years behind schedule.
 This first car was delivered with trolley poles in addition to the pantograph, as the MBTA was still in the process of reconfiguring its overhead lines to accommodate the latter.